-Deposits With Form 8109.
-If the association does not use EFTPS, deposit association income tax payments (and estimated tax payments) with Form 8109, Federal Tax Deposit Coupon.
+Deposits with Form 8109.
+If the association does not use EFTPS, deposit tax payments (and estimated tax payments) with Form 8109, Federal Tax Deposit Coupon.
 If you do not have a preprinted Form 8109, use Form 8109-B to make deposits.
 You can get this form by calling 1-800-829-4933.
 Be sure to have your EIN ready when you call.

 Do not send deposits directly to an IRS office; otherwise, the association may have to pay a penalty.
-Mail or deliver the completed Form 8109 with the payment to an authorized depositary, i.e., a commercial bank or other financial institution authorized to accept Federal tax deposits.
+Mail or deliver the completed Form 8109 with the payment to an authorized depositary (a commercial bank or other financial institution authorized to accept federal tax deposits).
 Make checks or money orders payable to the depositary.

-To help ensure proper crediting, write the association's EIN, the tax period to which the deposit applies, and "Form 1120-H" on the check or money order.
-Be sure to darken the "1120" box on the coupon.
+To help ensure proper crediting, enter the association's EIN, the tax period to which the deposit applies, and "Form 1120-H" on the check or money order.
+Be sure to darken the "1120" box under "Type of Tax" and the appropriate "Quarter" box under "Tax Period" on the coupon.
 Records of these deposits will be sent to the IRS.
+For more information, see "Marking the Proper Tax Period" in the instructions for Form 8109.

-If you prefer, you may mail your coupon and payment to Financial Agent, Federal Tax Deposit Processing, P.O.
+If you prefer, you may mail the coupon and payment to: Financial Agent, Federal Tax Deposit Processing, P.O.
 Box 970030, St. Louis, MO 63197.
 Make the check or money order payable to "Financial Agent."